Hypnobabies Helps First Time Mom have a Magical Birth!

 The next morning I awoke for my regular 5 am pee.
 After returning to my bed I felt a little leak, so I went back to the washroom to check it out.
 It looked like perhaps I had leaked a little amniotic fluid, but I didn’t want to get too excited so I put myself back to bed.
 I figured that if it was indeed the day, I would need my rest.
 On my way back to my bed, I stepped on something crunchy.
 Upon examining what was underfoot, I discovered that my Manifest List had magically found it’s way out of my pillow case and onto the floor.

-I had been getting Braxton Hicks with a little cramping for a few weeks already, so I didn’t register them as `pressure waves’ when they began at around 7:30am.
+I had been getting Braxton Hicks with a little cramping for a few weeks already, so I didn’t register them as `pressure waves’ (Hypnobabies term for contractions) when they began at around 7:30am.
 They were about every hour, so I successfully ignored them until I got up around 10:00am.
 Even then, I found them to be like mild period cramping.

 My sister and I were still laughing and enjoying ourselves when we arrived back home around 1:30/2:00pm.
 It was around then that my labour was seeming established, but I was still in denial that I may have a child that evening.
 In fact, I thought that perhaps it may be another day or longer since it was anything but painful!
 I chose to listen to my `Birth Day Affirmations’ and take a bath, after which I found a little blood.
 It wasn’t until this time that I was certain that I would soon meet my baby!